 You will find Frédéric Chopin’s house and the Presidential Palace along the way.
 You will find high-end stores such as Hermes and the HE Concept store and even a Carrefour express to grab a bite to eat.

-Polish Vodka Museum – option 2
+What to see around Warsaw – Polish Vodka Museum – option 2

 Alternatively, for those who want something a little more interesting, maybe a trip to the Polish Vodka Museum (free entry with Warsaw Pass) could be on the cards.
-You will learn about the 500-year history of the most famous Polish alcohol, see how it is made and consumed over the years.
+You will learn about the 500-year history of the most famous Polish alcohol, and see how it is made and consumed over the years.
 The highlight of the visit will be a tasting at the Vodka Academy, where you can compare the flavours of vodkas from rye, wheat and potatoes on one of the best tours of Warsaw.

 As day 1 of sightseeing on your 2 days in Warsaw itinerary comes to end we recommend you find a restaurant that serves one of Poland’s favourite dishes, Pierogi.
 These are a Polish version of dumplings with such ingredients as cabbage, potato and mushroom.
 Near the Old Town end of Krakowskie Przedmieście street is GOŚCINIEC Polskie Pierogi.
 This restaurant will serve you a good variety of Pierogi at a great price.